Sanremo Music Festival 2020: Third evening - Sanremo 70

 All the twenty-four Big Artists each performed a song that are part of the history of the Sanremo Music Festival.
 In this case, the artists can choose whether or not to be accompanied by Italian or foreign guests.

-Big Artist
+Big Artists

 Fourth evening

 All the twenty-four Big Artists each performed once again their songs.
 Also, the winner of the 4 remaining songs in the Newcomers section was determined.

 During the evening, Bugo & Morgan were disqualified for failing to deliver their performance.